Microsoft/azure-docs.cs-cz/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - Příkaz PowerShellu
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'roleContributor' -ArtifactFile .\artifacts\roleContributor.json
      ```

-1. Přidejte do předplatného přiřazení zásad. **ArtifactFile** definuje _typ_ artefaktu, vlastnosti, které se zarovnají do definice zásady nebo iniciativy, a nakonfiguruje přiřazení zásady tak, aby se při přiřazení podrobného plánu použily definované parametry podrobného plánu.
-V tomto příkladu se používá _značka Apply a její výchozí hodnota pro předdefinované zásady skupin prostředků_ s identifikátorem GUID `49c88fc8-6fd1-46fd-a676-f12d1d3a4c71`.
+1. Přidejte do předplatného přiřazení zásad.
+The **ArtifactFile** defines the _kind_ of artifact, the properties that align to a policy or initiative definition, and configures the policy assignment to use the defined blueprint parameters to configure during blueprint assignment.
+This example uses the _Apply tag and its default value to resource groups_ built-in policy with a GUID of `49c88fc8-6fd1-46fd-a676-f12d1d3a4c71`.

-   - Soubor JSON – \artifacts\policyTags.json
+   - JSON file - \artifacts\policyTags.json

      ```json
      {